 Over 3000 species of spiders can be found in North America, but relatively few are considered dangerous to humans.
-Spider venom has evolved to enable the capture and killing of smaller prey and not large mammals like us.
-Several spiders whose toxic bites can cause significant distress must be treated to obtain relief.
+Spider venom is used to capture and kill small, but several spiders can cause toxic bites and can cause significant distress must be treated to obtain relief.

 Luckily for us, most venomous spider bites, even those delivering dangerous neurotoxins, can be treated quickly with spider antivenin.
-However, an average of 4 people die from a spider bite yearly in the USA.
+However, 4 people die from a spider bite yearly in the USA.

-In this article, I look at 10 of North America’s deadliest species of spiders.
+This article shows 10 of North America’s deadliest species of spiders.
 The two most dangerous genera are the recluse spiders (Loxosceles) and widow spiders (Latrodectus), some of the most dangerous spiders in the world.
-11 species of recluse Spiders and 32 species of widow spiders are found in North America.
+There are 11 species of recluse Spiders and 32 species of widow spiders found in North America.

 10. Wolf Spider

-Adults can grow just over 1 inch and are mottled gray to brown.
-Their distinctive look comes from a Union Jack impression on its back.
+Adults grow just over 1 inch and are mottled gray to brown.
 The nocturnal wolf spider lives mostly outdoors in burrows, often around human habitation, such as garden areas.

 Wolf Spiders are common throughout Canada and the US, including the Carolinas, Missouri, Texas, and California.
 The Kauai cave wolf spider in Hawaii has evolved to be eyeless.